 THE SPACE BETWEEN

-Debuting a new series The Space Between employs Holfeld's distinctive visual language to assemble the architectural surfaces he encounters as painterly abstractions.
+Winner of the International Photography Awards, PX3 Prix de la Photographie Paris Awards and the Tokyo International Photography Awards The Space Between employs Holfeld's distinctive visual language to assemble the architectural surfaces he encounters as painterly abstractions.
 Through his lens and borrowing from the clean, vivid clarity of modernist painting, Holfeld transforms his studies into striking compositions of colour and geometric form.

-Harnessing the flexible veracity of the photographic medium, Holfeld’s close-crop photos show careful attention to the geometric fragments of his surroundings revealed in subtle line and unexpected shadow which cut across pastel walled surfaces, and divide soft sky from gritty stucco, plastic and concrete.
+In terms of photography Holfeld pushes his artistic practice into new territory, to convey a sense of calmness and poetic lyricism.
+Harnessing the flexible veracity of the photographic medium, Holfeld’s close-crop photos show careful attention to the geometric fragments of his surroundings revealed in subtle line and unexpected shadows.
+This play on light cuts across pastel walled surfaces and divides soft sky from gritty stucco, plastic and concrete.

 Working in La Muralla Roja Holfeld was in pursuit of an ‘emotional architecture.’
 A belief shared by some of the worlds leading architects that emotion is a language the brain speaks.
 It is nonverbal, sensory and fundamental to our interpretation of reality.
 It is the language of memory, imagery and meaning.
 We cannot discuss the meaning of our surroundings without discussing emotion.